Wave (audience): University of Michigan

-In the early fall of 1983, the Michigan Wolverines played the Huskies in Seattle and brought the wave back to Michigan Stadium in Ann Arbor.
+On September 17, 1983, the Michigan Wolverines played the Huskies in Seattle and brought the wave back to Michigan Stadium in Ann Arbor.
 A letter to the sports editor of The New York Times claimed, "There are three reasons why the wave caught on at Michigan Wolverine games: It gave the fans something to do when the team was leading its opponent by 40 points, it was thrilling and exciting to see 105,000 people in the stands moving and cheering, and Bo Schembechler asked us not to do it."
 The fans responded to his request by doing more waves, including "Silent Waves" (standing and waving arms without cheering), "Shsh Waves" (replacing the cheering with a "shshing" sound), the "Fast Wave", the "Slow Wave", and two simultaneous waves traveling in opposite directions.
 The following spring, fans who had enjoyed the wave in Ann Arbor introduced it to the nearby Tiger Stadium in Detroit.
 The Tigers won baseball's World Series that year and appeared on many televised games throughout 1984, so people all over the US saw it.

 Mexican Wave

-On September 18, 1984, in the Monterrey metro area suburb of San Nicolas de los Garza, at the Estadio Universitario, the Mexican national team played a friendly match against Argentina, ending in a 1-1 draw.
+On September 18, 1984, in the Monterrey metro area suburb of San Nicolas de los Garza, at the Estadio Universitario, the Mexico national team played a friendly match against Argentina, ending in a 1-1 draw.
 The wave was being done by college students who had learned the celebrations during college football matches.
-Former Mexico head coach Bora Milutinovic confessed that everytime he visited another stadium around the world he always thought of the fans in Monterrey: "We played the unforgettable match against Argentina 1-1, when that famous 'Wave' began.
+Former Mexico head coach Bora Milutinovic confessed that every time he visited another stadium around the world he always thought of the fans in Monterrey: "We played the unforgettable match against Argentina 1-1, when that famous 'Wave' began.
 Now, when I am in stadiums around the world and I see 'waves' where people express their joy at seeing good football, it always reminds me of the fans of the north."